You are my everything!

 In ancient Israel, servants owed their masters absolute loyalty, while masters were bound to protect and provide for their servants.
 David begins this psalm, like many others, seeking God’s protection.
 Then he professes his devotion to YHWH and recounts his divine master’s bountiful provision for him.

 Just like many Christians today, the ancient Israelites often served other gods along with God.
-The only difference is that their gods came with physical idols, while our gods of materialism, consumerism, and sensualism do not.
+The main difference is that their gods came with physical idols, while gods like materialism, sensualism, and hedonism do not.
 David knows worshipping other gods ultimately leads to disaster.
-Inspired by those fully devoted to YHWH, David totally renounces other gods.
+Inspired by his heroes, those fully devoted to YHWH, David totally renounces all such gods.

-What draws us to other gods is thinking they’ll meet needs God can’t or won’t meet.
+What draws us to other gods is thinking they’ll meet needs we can’t trust God to meet.
 David says YHWH meets all his needs and more besides—and God holds David’s destiny in his hands.
-David acknowledges the goodness of all God’s gifts, where he’s put him, his constant guidance, and his unfailing support.
+David acknowledges the goodness of God’s numerous gifts: where he’s put him, his constant guidance, and his unfailing support.
 With so loving and gracious a master, David is determined to look to him always and trust that he’ll keep him from falling.
 David lives in the confidence that, far from abandoning him to death, God will show him the pathway to endless life in his bountiful care.

 David goes far beyond just talking about God’s sure protection and generous provision.
 He speaks about his beloved as a lover does.
 He savors the joy of being in God’s company since God himself is his sustenance and his life.
 Living in God’s presence is in itself his reward.

-You offer me a life truly without lack, Lord.
-Like every addiction, materialism, consumerism, and sensualism demand more and more while giving less and less.
+Lord, like every addiction, materialism, sensualism, and hedonism demand ever more and more while giving less and less.
+You offer me a life truly without lack.
 Keep me looking always to you, entrusting my life to you, confident that your love and care will never fail me.
 Amen.

 During your free moments, pray these words: